bowtie-ltsa/manual-image-match/README.md

   - The volunteer is essentially helping to get a head start on a future round.

-# The Coordinator's procedure (using the Defitinitions above)
+# The Coordinator's procedure (using the Definitions above)
 The following procedure is used by the website software whenever a volunteer shows up, to provide the volunteer with an `opportunity` (including the "opportunity" to view and possibly change a past `decision`).

 1. If `The Image Pair List` is empty, create it.